 (1) Pursuant to Public Utility Commission of Texas (PUCT) rules, any entity intending to participate in the Texas electric choice market must successfully qualify their retail commercial applications through Texas retail market testing and maintain that qualification in accordance with Texas Standard Electronic Transaction (Texas SET) version upgrades.
 Therefore, for new Market Participants seeking ERCOT qualification, testing must take place during in-flight testing.

 (2) For current Market Participants, testing may be required when changes occur to market-facing systems impacting connectivity, Electronic Data Interchange (EDI) translation, and/or other back-end processes.
 It is recommended for current Market Participants to test with trading partners and ERCOT to ensure changes are implemented appropriately.
 Testing for current Market Participants may take place during in-flight or out-of-flight testing.
-Testing scenarios for in-flight and out-of-flight testing is outlined in Sections 8.1, In-Flight Testing, and 8.2, Coordinated Out-of-Flight Testing, below.
+Testing scenarios for in-flight and out-of-flight testing is outlined in Sections 8.1, In-Flight Testing, and 8.2, Coordinated Out-of-Flight Testing, as documented below.

+(3) At the Transmission and/or Distribution Service Provider’s (TDSP’s) discretion using Good Utility Practices, Market Participants may be required to successfully complete pre-production verification testing before the Market Participant’s Data Universal Numbering System (DUNS) can be implemented in the TDSP’s production systems.
+Coordinated out-of-flight testing for this scenario is referenced in Section 8.2.4, TDSP Pre-Production Verification, and Section 8.3, Coordinated Emergency Testing, below.

 8.1 In-Flight Testing